 It seems like a no brainer, given the historical significance.
 And the fact that there are currently four other statues along the famed course: Walter Brown at the start; Dick and Rick Hoyt on the south side of the Hopkinton Green; 1946 winner Stylianos Kyriakides at the mile mark; and “Old John” A. Kelley near the 20-mile mark.
-But Gibb’s will be the first of a female.
+But the statue of Bobbi Gibb, unveiled at the Hopkinton Center For the Arts on Tuesday, will be the first of a female.

 “I’m thrilled almost beyond belief,” says Gibb.
 “It hasn’t really registered with me yet that we’ve reached the finish line of this project.
 The vision and support of the people in Hopkinton has been fantastic.”